Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 The thermopile sensor is configured using the M308 command with sensor type `"thermopile_tpis.object"` and pin name `"i2c"`.
 As well as the main output which provides nozzle temperature, it has two additional outputs which may be used for monitoring.
 Auxiliary output 1 has type `"thermopile_tpis.ambient"` and is the ambient temperature reported by the thermopile sensor.
 Auxiliary output 2 has type `"thermopile_tpis.environment"` and is the temperature of the nozzle surround reported by the auxiliary thermistor.

 As at 2026-06-29 the M308 command to configure the thermopile sensor accepts the following parameters, however many of these are likely to be withdrawn in future.
-None of these parameters should be needed in normal use.
+Only the S parameter should be needed in normal use.

 - **S** Sensor number
 - **R** Radiation exponent, must be between 3.8 and 4.4.
 The theoretical value is 4.0 but the sensor manufacturer recommends 4.2.